-Welcome to Part 4 of our Web Site Traffic Blueprint article series, where we explain how to drive traffic automatically to your website using the WordPress CMS.
+Welcome to Part Four of our Web Traffic Blueprint article series, where we show you how to turn your website into an automated traffic machine using the WordPress CMS.

-In Part 1 of this article series, we provide an overview of the traffic automation process, and explain why using an expertly configured WordPress website or blog is the key to generating automated web traffic …
+In Part One of this article series, we provided an overview of the traffic automation process, and explained why using an expertly configured WordPress site is the key to automating traffic to your website …

-(With an expertly configured WordPress blog, all you have to do to automatically begin bringing new web traffic is post web content regularly!)
+(With an expertly configured WordPress website or blog, all you have to do is post new content consistently to drive web traffic!)

-In Part 2, we look at the setup phase.
-We help you understand the best way to get started if you don’t have a website yet, how to set things up if you already have a site, and what to do if your existing site has been built using WordPress.
+In Part Two, we discuss critical setup decisions.
+We help you understand the best way to get started if you don’t have a website yet, how to set everything up if you already have a website, and what to do if your website has been built using WordPress.

-Here, we configure all the settings (hosting, WordPress and external) that can affect your site’s traffic-getting ability …
+In this step, we configure hosting settings, WordPress settings, and external settings that can affect your site’s traffic-getting ability …

-(In Part Three we show you how to configure all the settings (hosting, internal and external) that can affect your website’s ability to generate traffic automatically)
+(In Part Three you learn how to configure all the settings (hosting, internal and external) that can affect your website’s traffic-getting ability)

-Depending on which online marketing expert you listen to, you could end up investing an hour or more every day posting content on social media, as well as running your business, creating content and managing your web presence.
+Depending on which marketing gurus you listen to, you could end up investing 1-2 hours or more per day promoting your business on social media.

-Many businesses simply lack the time, resources and financial means to employ the services of a full-time marketing department and engage in the kind of content marketing that many marketing experts recommend doing.
-If you spent all of your time posting updates on Twitter, Facebook, or LinkedIn in addition to planning and writing articles for your website or blog, how would anything in your business get done?
+Most business owners simply lack the time, resources and financial means to engage in the kind of content marketing that many marketing experts advise.
+If you are spending half your day posting updates on LinkedIn, Facebook, or Twitter in addition to researching and writing articles for your blog or website, how does anything in your business get done?

-Small businesses spend most of their working hours keeping their businesses up and running.
-In addition to running a business, there’s sales and marketing.
-After all, businesses need to stay competitive and grow in order to survive.
+Small business owners spend most of their time keeping their businesses up and running.
+In addition to running a business, there’s also sales and marketing.
+After all, businesses need to stay competitive and make sales in order to survive.

-- Almost half of all businesses surveyed spent 6 or more hours per week on social media (the rest spent even more time – between 6 and 21+ hours per week).
-This was a 66% increase from the previous year, so if the same survey was done today, the figures would probably be even higher.
+- Almost half of all businesses surveyed spent around 6 hours per week on social media (the other half spent even more time – between 6 and 21+ hours per week).
+This use of social media was a 66% increase from the previous year, so if the same survey was done today, the numbers would most likely be even higher.

 - More than half of all small businesses surveyed spent 1-3 hours or more to create a blog post.